 Home Equity Loan Pros and Cons

 Combined Loans to Value Ratio (CLTV)

 The loan-to-value ratio or LTV ratio is the ratio of the property’s market value against the remaining mortgage balance.

 For example, if you have a home worth $200,000 and the remaining loan balance on your mortgage is $100,000, you have a 50% LTV ratio.
 With a cash-out refinance, home equity loan, or line of credit, you are able to have a combined loan-to-value ratio of up t0 80%.

 If you owe $100,000 on a $200,000 home, you will be able to borrow up to $60,000, or 80% CLTV.

 Your debt-to-income ratio (DTI) is the amount of monthly debt obligations you have compared to your monthly income.

-For example is you make $5,000 per month before taxes and your total monthly debt payments such as credit cards, loan payments, mortgage, etc. is $2,000 per month, your DTI ratio is 40%.
+For example is you make $5,000 per month before taxes and your total monthly debt payments such as credit cards, loan payments, mortgage, etc. are $2,000 per month, your DTI ratio is 40%.

-You will need to be able to meet the DTI requirements to qualify for a home equity loan or cash out refinance.
+You will need to meet the DTI requirements to qualify for a home equity loan or cash-out refinance.